What is tagging and how does it work?

 When I tag someone in a photo, post or other content, who can see it?

-this setting off for each post when you post it.
+If you don't want your photo, post or other content to be visible to the friends of the person tagged, you can turn this setting off for each post when you post it.
 To do this, click the audience selector next to the story, select Custom, and uncheck the Friends of those tagged box.

 The audience also expands to Friends (+) when others tag your post or photo.
 Learn how to approve or dismiss tags that friends add to your posts before they appear on Facebook.